 The World Cup Winner market is always hugely competitive and it’s been a tussle between Germany and Brazil.
 Joachim Low’s side are the holders and are looking to become the first team since 1962 to secure back-to-back wins at the World Cup.
 They are strong in every area and are typically well-organised.
 They will be relying on the goals of Timo Werner throughout this event as he bids to replace the now-retired Miroslav Klose.
 The veteran striker still holds the record for most goals in FIFA World Cup tournaments and Werner has huge boots to fill.
-Brazil are hugely talented and are also available at 5.50 in the World Cup Winner market and they have a great depth of star-quality in their ranks.
+Brazil are hugely talented and they have a great depth of star-quality in their ranks.
 Neymar Jr is expected to steal the show and he has been very popular in the top goalscorer market so far.

-Every side is priced up in accordance to their chance of winning the tournament and 1998 winners France are available at 9.00.
+Every side is priced up in accordance to their chance of winning the tournament including 1998 winners France.
 Les Bleus fell short against Portugal in the Euro 2016 final and Didier Deschamps’ men don’t look any weaker.
 They have a hugely talented roster of players with the likes of Antoine Griezmann and Kylian Mbappe always likely to get goals.

-Bigger priced odds are available on the likes of Argentina, Belgium and England who are each available at 10.00, 13.00 and 17.00 in the World Cup winner market.
+Bigger priced odds are available on the likes of Argentina, Belgium and England.
 Your chosen side will need to lift the trophy in order for your wager to pay-out.

-Odds for a number of other different markets are available with Brazil and Germany once again equally rated when it comes to reaching the FIFA World Cup final.
-They can both be backed at 3.6 with Betfair.
+Odds for a number of other different markets are available with Brazil and Germany once again equally rated when it comes to reaching the FIFA World Cup 2018 final.
 Spain and France also given equal billing as they both bid to gate-crash the final.

 The market for each side to reach the semi-final is also interesting and there are a number of teams in with a chance of reaching the final four according to the betting.
-Germany and Brazil are available at 2.00 and 2.10 and they will not want to meet once again at this stage.
+Germany and Brazil will not want to meet once again at this stage.
 The Selecao reached the final four in 2014 but crashed out embarrassingly at the hands of Joachim Low’s side.

 Belgium and England are drawn together in Group G and they will both be fancied to reach this stage.
-They will need to be at their absolute best throughout the tournament but they can be backed at 3.25 and 4.00 with Bet365.
+They will need to be at their absolute best throughout the tournament.

 For many teams, reaching the quarter-finals is considered an achievement and it’s a hugely competitive betting market for the World Cup 2018.
-It is expected to be a formality for both Germany and Brazil who are both available at 1.4 with Betway.
-France are also the same price and are expected to come through their group fairly easily.
-Uruguay, who have been handed an easy-looking group are an interesting 2.62 to reach this stage.
+It is expected to be a formality for both Germany and Brazil.
+France are expected to come through their group fairly easily and Uruguay, who have been handed an easy-looking group are an interesting bet to reach this stage.

 Each group has been assigned a group and you can bet on the two sides who will finish top of each section.
-It looks a formality for Germany who have been priced up at 1.33 with Betway to finish above Mexico, Sweden and South Korea whilst Brazil are also a similar price to sweep aside Switzerland, Serbia and Costa Rica and Tite’s side should have very few problems finishing above their three opponents.
+It looks a formality for Germany to finish above Mexico, Sweden and South Korea whilst Brazil are also a similar price to sweep aside Switzerland, Serbia and Costa Rica and Tite’s side should have very few problems finishing above their three opponents.

-Argentina are 1.66 and expected to finish top of their group and will be popular with accumulator backers.
-Denmark could be dangerous but France have been installed as the 1.33 favourites to finish top of Group C. It looks a fascinating fight between neighbours Spain and Portugal to finish top of Group B but Julen Lopetegui’s side have been given the nod at 1.5 with Royal Panda.
+Argentina are expected to finish top of their group and will be popular with accumulator backers.
+Denmark could be dangerous but France have been installed to finish top of Group C. It looks a fascinating fight between neighbours Spain and Portugal to finish top of Group B.

-Uruguay are favoured to finish narrowly above Russia in Group A at 2.1 with Betway whilst the same applies for Colombia who could edge out Poland in Group H.
+Uruguay are favoured to finish narrowly above Russia in Group A whilst the same applies for Colombia who could edge out Poland in Group H.

 Punters are not only able to back a country to finish top of their group but there are also markets for each side to qualify for the knock-out round and it is a great way of finding some value by backing underdogs.
-Betway have Germany at 1.05 to qualify for the last 16 and they are rated as almost certainties alongside Brazil.
-In Group F, Sweden and Mexico will fight it out for second spot and Sports Bet pricing up the former at 1.97 whilst Mexico are available at 1.8.
+Germany is expected to qualify for the last 16 and they are rated as almost certainties alongside Brazil.
+In Group F, Sweden and Mexico will fight it out for second spot.

-Argentina and France are also clubs who are expected to book their place in the next round with relative ease and can be supported at odds of 1.16 and 1.05 with Betway.
+Argentina and France are also clubs who are expected to book their place in the next round with relative ease.
 Other groups look a little more congested with Groups A and H notably competitive and it could be a bit of scramble to make it through to the subsequent round.

-Iceland were the surprise package at Euro 2016 and whilst it won’t be easy against Argentina, they are big prices at 4 with Betfair to make it through to the next round of the competition.
-Croatia could be the side to stop them at 1.53.
+Iceland were the surprise package at Euro 2016 and it won’t be easy against Argentina to make it through to the next round of the competition.
+Croatia could be the side to stop them.

 World Cup 2018 Predictions